 We also point you to information and the exam board practice materials on the relevant subject page (see the test info and helpful resources section).

-If you have a disability, Specific Learning Difficulty or long-term illness and normally have access arrangements when you sit exams, you will also be able to apply to have access arrangements in your Admissions Test.
+If you have a disability, neurodiverse condition, mental health condition or long-term health condition and normally have access arrangements when you sit exams, you will also be able to apply to have access arrangements in your Admissions Test.

 If this is relevant to you, please be aware that you will need to apply for your access arrangements before booking your test, and that you will need to provide supporting evidence.